 In this excellent video study series, Vander Laan unpacks biblical ideas by taking his viewers on a tour of its Middle Eastern reality.
 Check out, for instance, this excerpt on the “green pastures” of Psalm 23.

 There are a total of 12 videos now, and shepherding comes up several times, especially in videos #2, #6, #8 and #9.
 Vander Laan also explores other biblical images like that of “living water,” “desert,” and “first fruits of the harvest.”
 All of the series is highly recommended.
 Learn more about Ray Vander Laan’s teaching ministry here.

 Shepherding Images: If you are looking for images of sheep and shepherding in Israel, check out the Pictorial Library of Bible Lands, Todd Bolen’s amazing collection of photography for preaching and teaching.
 Here’s a sample of shepherding images from his collection of “Cultural Images of the Holy Land.”

 By the way, I’ve also written a couple articles on this website that meditate on shepherding.
-I discuss the Eastern vs. the Western view of making disciples in Discipleship: Not about Fences but Following.
+I discuss the Eastern vs. the Western view of making disciples in Discipleship: What Sheep Can Teach Us.
 And I shared an interesting Youtube clip of Sheep who REALLY Follow their Shepherd across a busy highway in Oman, Jordan.